Sirawit Mahamad

-Sirawit Mahamad (born 3 April 2003) is a Thai taekwondo practitioner.
-He was a silver medalist at the 2025 World University Games, having been bronze medalist at the 2021 World University Games.
+Sirawit Mahamad (สิรวิชญ์ มะหะหมัด; born 3 April 2003) is a Thai taekwondo practitioner.
+He was a silver medalist at the 2025 World University Games and a gold medalist at the 2025 SEA Games.

 Career

 Mahamad was runner-up at the Muju World Taekwondo Grand Prix Challenge in the -58kg division in July 2023.
 He was a bronze medalist in the -54kg division at the delayed 2021 Summer World University Games, held in Chengdu, China in August 2023.

 He had a third place finish at the Belgian Open Taekwondo in March 2025.
 He was a silver medalist at the 2025 Summer World University Games in Essen, Germany in the men's -58kg division.
 He was subsequently selected for the 2025 World Taekwondo Championships in Wuxi, China.
+He was a gold medalist at the 2025 SEA Games, securing the gold medal with a last second win over Vietnam’s Dinh Ciong Khoa in the final.